nathanlong/dotfiles/readme.md

     - node/npm

-I'm on the fence right now about packing these back up in an install script, since I really only reinstall once every few years...
+I'm on the fence right now about packing these back up in an install script, since I really only fully reinstall once every few years...